Giroud: God wanted me to play for Milan

 Giroud is looking forward to adding to his trophy collection during his time in Italy having won Ligue 1 with Montpellier before lifting the FA Cup four times tasting glory in the Champions League and Europa League during his time in England.

-"I won many trophies at every club I've been at and would like to do the same here," he said at his official unveiling on Monday.
+"I won many trophies at every club I've been at and would like to do the same here," he said.

 "I do have an objective in my mind during my time here, but I don't want to reveal it, otherwise there will be too much pressure.
 Let's just say my final objective is to win with Milan."